PIFSC-Protected-Species-Division/cruise-maps-live/README.md

 When running the `run.R` script for the first time on your local machine, first run the `prep.R` script to ensure the folder structure is set up properly and all necessary packages are installed.

+To re-run a day (perhaps the DAS was updated/corrected), just delete that DAS file from the `dasList` data.frame (which keeps track of what has been run).
+Use the following as a guide:

+    # dasList filename to be modified
+    dasListFile = '~/GitHub/cruise-maps-live/outputs/dasList_OES2303.Rda'
+    # das file to be reprocessed
+    dasFile = 'DASALL.813'

+    # load existing dasList - change this filename as needed
+    load(dasListFile)
+    # view the list of DAS files that have been processed
+    View(dasList)
+    # find the index of the one to rerun and remove it
+    dasFileIdx = which(dasList$name == dasFile)
+    # if it isn't empty, remove that idx and save
+    if (length(dasFileIdx) != 0){
+        dasList = dasList[-which(dasList$name == dasFile),]
+    }
+    # save this new dasList - change filename as needed
+    save(dasList, file = dasListFile)

+    # now re-run whole script

+To re-run all days, just delete the `dasList.Rda` file from the ‘outputs’ folder.

 ## Plot Examples